dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - creation of custom workflows
 - create and use the assistants on a data source with up to 32 documents of 750KB each.
 - access to GPT3.5
-- 50 messages limit per 3 hours
+- 50 messages limit per 3 hours (including messages to @help)

 ### **Dust Paid plans**